 National Science Foundation Supports STEM Students

-The Urban Massachusetts Louis Stokes Alliance for Minority Participation (UML-LSAMP) is designed to create an integrated community of science, culture and learning for underrepresented students majoring in Science, Technology, Engineering and Mathematics (STEM) fields at the alliance institutions.
+The Urban Massachusetts Louis Stokes Alliance for Minority Participation (UM-LSAMP) initiative, funded by the National Science Foundation (NSF) and spearheaded by the University of Massachusetts Boston, aims to strengthen a community of research, culture and learning for underrepresented and underserved students pursuing undergraduate degrees in Science, Technology, Engineering and Mathematics (STEM) fields at alliance institutions.

-- Applicants must be an Undergraduate U.S Citizen or Permanent Resident.
+- Must be a U.S Citizen or Permanent Resident.

-- Applicants must be enrolled in STEM related discipline at UMass Lowell.
+- Must be an undergraduate enrolled full-time in a STEM discipline at UMass Lowell.

-Steps to get RCR (Responsible and Ethical Conduct of Research) Certificate.
+Steps to get Responsible and Ethical Conduct of Research (RCR) Certificate

 - Click "Add Course"